Viraj3f/Barebones-Store-API/README.md

 ```

 **Explanation**
 Returns all products whose inventory count is greater than the specified parameter.
-If no parameter is included, all products are returned.
+If no parameter is included, it is as if min-inventory-count is set to 1.

 -------